Taya Valkyrie: Return to AAA (2018–2021)

 On October 31, AAA announced the return of Taya as an Impact representative through Facebook Watch called Lucha Capital.
 On November 14, on her return, Taya was defeated by Australian Suicide in the first round.
 On December 5, Taya defeated La Hiedra in the semifinal.
 On December 19, Taya defeated Keyra and Vanilla by winning the Women's Lucha Capital tournament and that same night she got an opportunity for the AAA Reina de Reinas Championship of Lady Shani for a future match.

 On September 15, 2019, Valkyrie wrestled in the Impact Wrestling and AAA event Lucha Invades NY, defeating Tessa Blanchard to become AAA Reina de Reinas Champion for the third time.
 Upon signing with WWE, on February 24, 2021, Valkyrie vacated the Reina de Reinas Championship, ending her reign at 528 days.

 WWE (2021)

 On February 14, 2021, it was reported that Forster signed a contract with WWE.
 Her ringname was changed to Franky Monet and began to work in the NXT television program.
-She worked with WWE until November, including a title match for the NXT Women's championship against Raquel Gonzalez, but she was released on November 4 as part of a seventh round of layoffs, due to the COVID-19 pandemic.
+She worked with WWE until November, including a title match for the NXT Women's Championship against Raquel Gonzalez, but she was released on November 4 as part of a seventh round of layoffs, due to the COVID-19 pandemic.

-Second return to AAA (2021–2022)
+Second return to AAA (2021–2023)

 On December 4 at Triplemanía Regia II, Valkyrie made her return to AAA and challenged Deonna Purrazzo for the AAA Reina de Reinas Championship.
-On October 15, at Triplemanía XXX, Valkyrie successfully defended her title against the NWA World Women's Champion Kamille, after Valkyrie hasn't succeeded defeating Kamille On NWA 74 for the NWA World Women's Title.
+On October 15, at Triplemanía XXX, Valkyrie successfully defended her title against the NWA World Women's Champion Kamille, after Valkyrie did not succeed at defeating Kamille On NWA 74 for the NWA World Women's Title.

+On August 12, 2023, at Triplemanía XXXI: Mexico City, Valkyrie who was in her fourth reign of the Reina de Reinas Championship, lost the title to Flamer in a no disqualification match, ending her reign at 476 days.